Instructions: back

 (d) ½ in.

-- In indoor locations, other than
+In indoor locations, other than

 dwellings and associated accessory structures, fluorescent luminaires that

-utilize double-ended lamps and contain ballast(s)
+utilize double-ended lamps and contain ballast(s) that can be serviced or

-place must have a disconnecting means, to disconnect simultaneously all
+disconnecting means, to disconnect simultaneously all conductors of the

-requirement will become effective January 1, 2008
+effective January 1,

 (a) high leg